gmtsciencedev/scitq/docs/pytq-manage.md

 - go (batch only)

-pytq-manage has an extensive inline documentation, you can launch
+scitq-manage has an extensive inline documentation, you can launch

-- `pytq-manage -h` to get a global help message
+- `scitq-manage -h` to get a global help message
-- `pytq-manage <object> -h` to get some help on the action you can perform on a certain type of object (for instance `pytq-manage worker -h`)
+- `scitq-manage <object> -h` to get some help on the action you can perform on a certain type of object (for instance `scitq-manage worker -h`)
-- `pytq-manage <object> <verb> -h` to get some help on the options for a certain action (for instance `pytq-manage worker list -h`)
+- `scitq-manage <object> <verb> -h` to get some help on the options for a certain action (for instance `scitq-manage worker list -h`)

 So this documentation will not go in all the details that comes with the inline help and are more accurate.
 The idea is just to give some examples.